Jaguar and Environmental Monitoring in Iguazu National Park

 - Survey of road kills to identify areas and species affected.

-This project provides the unique opportunity to immerse yourself in the work undertaken by a national park authority to preserve the area.
+This project provides the unique opportunity to immerse yourself in the work undertaken by a national park authority to preserve natural resources.

-Previous participants have come out enriched with better understanding of what a real job in natural resources management entails and how can they best use their skills in the job market.
+Previous participants have come out enriched with better understanding of what a real job in natural resources management entails and how can they best use their skills in a work environment.
+They also report to have gained

 And the they stay beaming for weeks after the experience for having visited without a doubt one of the most magnificent places in the world.